spiritual insights quotations quotes faith vs reason debate perennial philosophy

 This suggestion that Meekness is of immense spiritual value may not surprise.

-More unexpectedly, perhaps, the outcomes of our comprehensive researches into the mysteries of Deep Spiritual Truth were also such as to suggest that it is appropriate to fully associate A Disdain for Materialism (compared to the Spiritual), A Distrust of the Intellect (compared to Divine Inspiration), and A Yearning for Divine Edification (or A Thirst for Spiritual Enlightenment), with the centralities of The Perennial Philosophy.
+More unexpectedly, perhaps, the outcomes of our own Comparative Religion Studies were such as to suggest that it is appropriate to fully associate A Disdain for Materialism (compared to the Spiritual), A Distrust of the Intellect (compared to Divine Inspiration), and A Yearning for Divine Edification (or A Thirst for Enlightenment), with the centralities of The Perennial Philosophy.

-Some truly extra-ordinary wisdoms ~ a selection of "Central Spiritual Insights" gleaned from Christian sources closely followed by another selection of "Central Spiritual Insights" drawn from "non-Christian" Inter-Faith sources ~ are set out below.
+Some truly extra-ordinary wisdoms ~ a brief selection of "Central Spiritual Insights" gleaned from Christian sources closely followed by another brief selection of "Central Spiritual Insights" drawn from "non-Christian" Inter-Faith sources ~ are set out below!

 A selection of "Central Spiritual Insights" gleaned from Christian sources